Pumpkin Biscuits with PecansJump to Recipe

 So I got the idea for this recipe from a sweet potato biscuit recipe in Bon Appetit.
-That recipe also sounds good but the pumpkin idea is even easier because you can just use canned stuff.
+That recipe also sounds good but the pumpkin idea is even easier because you can just use the canned pumpkin puree.
 The original recipe called for cornmeal, which I used the first time but didn’t like.
-So I took it out and replaced it with flour for my successful version.
+So I took it out and replaced it with flour for my final version.

 – Reducing the baking powder by 1/8 Tablespoon

-– Adding an extra 2 Tablespoons (apprx) of flour
+– Adding an extra 2 Tablespoons of all-purpose flour

 – Baking them hotter for a shorter amount of time

-I didn’t do that the first time around and the biscuits just plain didn’t work.
+I didn’t do that the first time around and the biscuits ended up a bit flat.

 This is a really quick dough to pull together if you have a food processor.
-If you don’t, then you can still make it but it’ll add on a few minutes to your prep time.
+If you don’t, then you can still make it but expect a few extra minutes of prep time.

-Start by combining your pumpkin, buttermilk, and maple syrup in a bowl.
+Start by combining your pumpkin puree, buttermilk, and maple syrup in a bowl.
 You want to have this stuff ready because after you add it to the dry stuff you want to waste no time getting the biscuits rolled out and in the oven.

-In a food processor, or big bowl, combine the flour, baking powder, salt, chopped pecans and butter.
+In a food processor or large bowl, combine the flour, baking powder, salt, chopped pecans, and butter.

-Pulse this a few times to cut the chilled butter into the flour.
+Pulse this a few times to cut the chilled butter into the flour if you are using a food processor.
 If you don’t have a food processor, this is the step that’ll take a few extra minutes because you’ll need to cut the butter into the flour using your fingers.

-Once you get the butter cut into the flour, add the pumpkin/buttermilk/syrup mixture and pulse a few times or just stir it together with a spoon until the dough comes together.
+Once you get the butter cut into the flour it should be in coarse crumbs, add the wet ingredients and pulse a few times or just stir it together with a spoon until the dough comes together.